 We’re guided by the Members’ Statement of Expectations (PDF), which has been prepared by the Treasurer and the Minister for Energy (the Members) following consultation with us.
 It sets out the Tasmanian Government’s broad policy expectations and requirements.

 The TasNetworks Statement of Corporate Intent (PDF) is our annual performance agreement with our Shareholders.
-It details the performance measures used to track our progress against our plans for the 2019-20 reporting period.
+It details the performance measures used to track our progress against our plans.